m1010j/async-explorations-writeup/README.md

 ## I set out to write asynchronous recursive functions.
 I wasn't prepared for what I discovered.

 JavaScript is a single-threaded language, but browsers use multiple threads to handle asynchronicity.
 I set out to explore how much we can leverage the multi-threaded nature of browsers with asynchronous recursive functions.
 The results were decidedly mixed and deeply confusing.
-And along the way I stumbled upon surprising and significant differences between Chromium-based browsers and Firefox, Safari, and Edge, between iOS and other operating systems, and between memoization in synchronous and asynchronous functions.
+And along the way I stumbled upon a number of surprising facts:

+- In Chromium-based browsers, unlike in Firefox, Safari, and Edge, some asynchronous recursive functions are executed using multiple logical cores.
+- But other, more computationally intensive, asynchronous recursive functions are executed using just one logical core in all browsers.
+- Both synchronous and asynchronous recursive functions run more slowly when invoked by a Web Worker than when invoked in the main thread.
+- On iOS, Chromium-based browsers never use multiple logical cores.
+- On Android, Chromium-based browsers execute some asynchronous recursive functinos even faster than the number of logical cores available to them would suggest.
+- Memoization doesn't have any apparent performance benefit for asynchronous recursive functions.

 To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
 Here I discuss the most surprising results.
 Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or [running benchmarks][explorations-benchmarks] on their own devices.